 - 19 years of age or older or

 - 17 or 18 years of age and one year has passed since you were legally able to leave high school and last enrolled in a regular full-time high school program of instruction or was a member of a class that has already graduated.

-*Students attend the courses necessary to satisfy the New York State requirements at RCC but the College does not grant the HSE.
+Note: Students attend the courses necessary to satisfy the New York State requirements at RCC, but the College does not grant the HSE diploma.
 Students must apply for the diploma through the New York State Education Department.
-(Contact Records and Registration for additional information.)
+Any questions can be emailed to [email protected].